AdaCore/spark2014/docs/ug/alfa.rst

 Rationale
 ---------

+Alfa is intended to be the largest possible subset of Ada amenable to automatic proving.
+In the context of Ada 2012, aspects are natural means of expressing important features such as subprogram contracts or test cases definitions so if no other constraints exist, Alfa is best described as a subset of Ada 2012.
+That being said, nothing in Ada 2012 is mandatory and for legacy applications, Alfa happens to also offer a subset of other Ada versions (83, 95, 2005).
+Specific GNAT pragmas can be used to replace the important features mentioned earlier.

-Alfa is a subset of Ada 2012, augmented with GNAT-specific extensions.
-The most prominent features (contracts, test-cases) are also available in other Ada modes (83, 95, 2005) through GNAT pragmas.
-Alfa is meant to facilitate the expression of behavioral properties on Ada programs, so that these properties can be verified either by testing or by formal proof or by a combination thereof.
-Compared to the existing SPARK annotated subset of Ada, Alfa is much less constraining, but it does not allow specifying and verifying data-and-control coupling properties.
+Alfa is meant to facilitate the expression of functional properties on Ada programs, so that these properties can be verified either by testing or by formal proof or by a combination thereof.
+Compared to the existing SPARK annotated subset of Ada, Alfa is less constraining, but it does not allow specifying and verifying data-and-control coupling properties.
+In the absence of functional property definitions, the parts of an Ada program that are in the Alfa subset can still be proven free of runtime errors.

 Alfa is supported in the tools GNATtest and GNATprove, aiming respectively at unit testing and unit proof of Ada subprograms.
-Annotations that specify the behavior of the program can be executed during a run of the program, either during development or tests, and a failure to match the expected behavior results then in an error being reported through the exception mechanism.
+Annotations that specify the functional behavior of the program can be executed, or not, during a run of the program, and a failure to match the expected behavior results then in an error being reported at run time through the exception mechanism.
 The tool GNATtest automates the generation of a test harness and the verification that a user-provided test procedure implements a specified formal test-case.
 The same annotations can be analyzed statically with GNATprove to show that the program is free from run-time errors and that it follows its expected behavior.
 A crucial feature of GNATprove is that it interprets annotations exactly like they are interpreted at run-time during tests.
 In particular, their executable semantics includes the verification of run-time checks, which can be verified statically with GNATprove.
-GNATprove can perform additional verifications on the specification of the expected behavior itself, and its correspondance to the code.
+GNATprove can perform additional verifications on the specification of the expected behavior itself, and its correspondence to the code.

 Currently, Alfa is only concerned with sequential execution of subprograms.
 A future version of Alfa could include support of tasking with restrictions similar to the ones found in Ravenscar or RavenSPARK.
 The main features from Ada absent from Alfa are: exceptions, pointers (access types), controlled types and interfaces.
+Each of these features has the potential to make automatic

+.. comment: (cyrille) I don't understand why interface are in this category.

-Each of these features has the potential to make automatic formal verification impossible, hence their rejection.
-Note that, in many cases, ad-hoc data structures based on pointers can be replaced by the use of standard Ada containers (vectors, lists, sets, maps, etc.) Although standard containers are not in Alfa, we have defined a slightly modified version of these targeted at formal verification.
+formal verification very difficult, hence their rejection.
+Note that, in many cases, ad-hoc data structures based on pointers can be replaced by the use of standard Ada containers (vectors, lists, sets, maps, etc.) Although the implementation of standard containers is not in Alfa, we have defined a slightly modified version of these targeted at formal verification.
 These formal containers are implemented in the GNAT standard library.
 These alternative containers are typical of the tradeoffs implicit in Alfa: favor automatic formal verification as much as possible, at the cost of minor adaptations to the code.

 Alfa is still evolving, so that features not yet supported could be so in the future.
 However, the definition and evolution of Alfa should respect the following principles:

 1. Annotations are read-only
+.. comment: (cyrille) don't you mean "Annotations are free of side effects"

 No writes to global variables are allowed in annotations (contracts, assertions, etc.).
 The possibility of run-time errors in annotations should be